sathiyamoorthy/sathiyamoorthy.github.io/_posts/2015-10-15-database-performance.md

 	NOTE: Basic RDBMS knowledge is so vital to understand this concepts.

 ## Why?
 Table Partitioning is one of the feasible way to optimize & keep frequently used records in handy to improve each **"SELECT" in #O(n)** (approx.. worst & best cases are applicable based on no.of.records) even a table contains huge number of records.
+Altimate goal is to reduce the cost of an query.

 ## When?
 * It should apply on the tables which contains huge amount of data.